What is the problem?

 We can prevent gun violence in schools.

 Safe schools are cornerstones of American communities—places where our children’s days are brightened and horizons are opened.
 Students and staff fear school shootings.
 From 2013 to 2019, Everytown identified 549 incidents of gunfire on school grounds.
 Of these, 347 occurred on the grounds of an elementary, middle, or high school, resulting in 129 deaths and 270 people wounded.
-This represents a small proportion of the nearly 2,900 children and teens shot and killed, and nearly 15,600 shot and wounded in this country every year.
+This represents a small proportion of the nearly 3,500 children and teens shot and killed, and the more than 15,000 shot and wounded in this country every year.
 We need meaningful action to keep our schools safe—action that addresses what we know about gun violence in America’s schools and prevents it from occurring in the first place.

 By the numbers

 In the 2005–06 school year, 40 percent of American public schools drilled students on lockdown procedures in the event of a shooting; by the 2015–16 school year, 95 percent did.